How to Install a Board-and-Batten Wall

-Give your walls a fresh look with this easy-to-install board-and-batten.
+Give your space a fresh look with this easy-to-install wall treatment.

 Snap a chalk line at desired height.
-For textured walls, skim drywall mud below the line (see right).
+For textured walls, skim drywall mud below the line.
 Let dry.

 Measure, cut, and install baseboard and cap (the bottom and top horizontal boards, respectively).
 Next, install the vertical boards, ledge, and molding.
 Ensure all are level and plumb as you are installing them.
 Use construction adhesive to glue the pieces to the walls.